 I've found an app for my Android phone called Calls Blacklist – I even sprung for the extra $0.99 for the Pro version!
 It doesn't handle 100% of the options listed above, but it comes close.
 Those who use a different phone (iPhone, Windows phone, Blackberry, etc) will need to find an app that suits their situation.

 My call blocking solution for my home phone won't work for everyone either.
 I'm using a magicJack, and I keep it plugged into a small computer called a thinclient.
 The thinclient only uses about 20 watts, and runs all day, every day.
 Keeping our magicJack plugged into the computer lets me use MagicFeatures – a plugin that provides call blocking as well as a host of other features (easy access to call forwarding, enabling or disabling call waiting, speed dial numbers, 7 digit local calling, etc).
-Unfortunately, MagicFeatures only works with Windows XP and Windows 7 at the time of this writing, so Windows 10 and Mac users are out of luck.
+MagicFeatures works with Windows 10, 8, 7, Vista, and XP.
+Unfortunately, it doesn't support Mac users at the time of this writing (March, 2018).

 If you're using Vonage, VOIPo, NetTalk or some other VoIP (phone over the internet) provider for your landline, your solution will be different than mine.
 Even AT & T offers a rudimentary call blocking feature – although it's unlikely to be able to keep up with the onslaught of calls in the upcoming months leading up to election day.

 Do you have any comments or questions regarding the use of a call blocker with your phone?
 Drop a note in the comment box below and put it out there for all to see!
 You may find the answer you're looking for – or perhaps you'll hear from someone who's given the call blocker a try!